 Operations with significant (positive or negative) impacts on local communities Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people?
 Mitigating measures (if negative) or enhancement measures (if positive) Rizal MicroBank (RMB) Micro & Small Business Loans & Savings Products Available in 21 RMB branches - all of which are located outside Metro Manila Rizal MicroBank is RCBC's vehicle for providing much- needed services to the unbanked and underserved segments of the country's population.
 Yes.
 RMB serves the unbanked and underserved markets in the Philippines.
-RMB is set to improve its products using digitization in the form of mobile-based application to make it more cost effective for the Bank and our clients.
-DiskarTech - a Financial inclusion mobile- based application Mobile-based An inclusion application that mainly targets class C, D, and the unbanked sector Yes.
-DiskarTech is an inclusion application that targets the unbanked and underserved sector.
-DiskarTech will offer financial services such as savings, transfers, withdrawals & deposits, bills payment, insurance, and loans.
+RMB offers traditional and digital products and services to micro and small business enterprises.
+In June 2020, RMB launched "Bankgo ng Bayan" and was able to implement its initiatives and acquire relevant data that will testify to the relevance of an agency banking program for the unbanked and underserved market.
+The services include: account opening, cash-in/deposit, cash-out/ withdraw, bills payment, loan referral and micro insurance availment.
+DiskarTech - a Financial inclusion mobile-based application Mobile- based An inclusion application that mainly targets class C, D, and the unbanked sector Yes.
+DiskarTech is an inclusion application that targets the unbanked and underserved Filipinos nationwide, especially those who live in grassroot communities.
+DiskarTech is the country's first and only Taglish financial inclusion super mobile app.
+It has an all-in-one online banking service which offers financial services such as savings, transfers, withdrawals & deposits, bills payment, insurance, and loans.
+It also allows users to avail